Synthird/trigonometric-reciprocal-identities/lua/README.md

 ### trigreciprocal.csc(angleinradians: number) | Returns a number in radians

-- The reciprocal of sin.
+The reciprocal of sin.

-- Returns the cosecant of angleinradians.
+**Returns:** The cosecant of angleinradians.

 $csc(angle) ={{1} \over {sin(angle)}}$